'Generally practiced slow and great for relaxation and focus'

 I have practiced mainly two family branches of Taijiquan which have been derived from the Yang Family Lineage:

-a revered fighter and already a pioneer in the arts of Xingyiquan and Baguazhang and founder of one of the Sun Style Taiji Families.
+Sun Lutang was a revered fighter and already a pioneer in the arts of Xingyiquan and Baguazhang when he became the founder of one of the Sun Style Taiji Families.

 Please follow my Lineage Tree to see more.